 Deliver all of the vital instructions before you ask the two groups to move to their respective areas – otherwise, they may find it hard to hear you.

-Invariably, there are one or two pairs whom will choose a relatively mute animal, such as a giraffe, fish or even a sloth!
+Invariably, there are one or two pairs who will choose a relatively mute animal, such as a giraffe, fish or even a sloth!
 These partners will clearly be the last ones to be found.
 If this sounds like fun for your group, great.
 Otherwise, encourage these pairs (for their own good) to consider a more noisy animal.

 This exercise ideally focuses on the difficulty of hearing a message when everyone is talking at the same time.
 To this end, upon its conclusion, I often invite my group to consider what principles of effective communication does the activity highlight.
-Refer to some further suggestions in the Reflections tab.
+Refer to some further suggestions in the Reflection Tips tab.